French artist brings floating fish to London's Tate Modern

-LONDON French artist Philippe Parreno fills Tate Modern's Turbine Hall with inflatable fish for a new installation in the vast central space of the London gallery.
+LONDON (Reuters) - French artist Philippe Parreno fills Tate Modern's Turbine Hall with inflatable fish for a new installation in the vast central space of the London gallery.

 "Anywhen", on display until April, uses speakers and video screens to toy with time and space as the fish float into different formations.